 Patient with broken spine walks again

-MRI (magnetic resonance imaging) scans have become essential in speedy diagnoses of internal injuries, but often patients are excluded from MRI scans due to their pre-existing implants.
-MRIs use strong electromagnetic fields, which could potentially pose health risks for patients with existing implants, as well as distorting the final images produced.
-The Belgian, Dutch and Irish DISPERSE project developed several new products that reduce image distortion, increases safe usage for patients with implants and improved accuracy of the final data.
+MRI (magnetic resonance imaging) scans have become essential in speedy diagnosis of internal injuries, but often patients are excluded from MRI scans, due to their pre-existing implants.
+MRIs use strong electromagnetic fields which could potentially pose health risks for patients with existing implants, as well as distorting the final images produced.
+The Belgian, Dutch and Irish DISPERSE project developed several new products that reduce image distortion, increase safe usage for patients with implants and improved accuracy of the final data.

 On October 31st, 2018, a scientific study on the neurostimulation in paraplegic patients was published in the prestigious journal Nature as well as in Nature Neuroscience.
 This was widely taken up by almost all Dutch newspapers and was featured in the television night show with Jeroen Pauw on NPO1.
 GTX Medical (formerly known as G- Therapeutics), UMC and the Sint Maartenskliniek have developed this therapy together with Swiss partners.
-First results are very hopeful and have even led to renewed growth of nerve pathways.
-At the core of this breakthrough are two RVO EZK-funded Eurostars projects (RESTORE and WALKAGAIN) with Swiss partners, a Cluster PENTA project (DISPERSE, together with Philips, regarding MRI application) and an innovation credit.
-The total project value of the Eureka projects together with the international partners with whom this therapy was developed, amounted to 12.2 million euro.
+First results are very promising and have even led to renewed growth of nerve pathways.
+At the core of this breakthrough are two RVO EZK-funded EUREKA Eurostars projects (RESTORE and WALKAGAIN) with Swiss partners, a EUREKA Penta project (DISPERSE, together with Philips, regarding MRI application) and an Innovation Credit.
+The total project value of the EUREKA projects together with the international partners with whom this therapy was developed, amounted to 12.2 million euro.